-As a solo-op mobile DJ, I am constantly looking at new solutions to improve my capabilities to deliver great sound while being mindful of setup and breakdown times, weight, and reliability.
+As a solo-op mobile DJ, I am constantly looking at new solutions to improve my capabilities.
+Delivering great sound while being mindful of setup and breakdown times, weight, and reliability; these are my goals.
 In 2014 I decided to give the Mackie DL806 a whirl.

-When I made some new investments in my equipment in 2014 I had been searching for the ability to keep the look of my systems clean, but to be able to have feature-rich controls at my fingertips.
-Prior to this I would go directly from my Rane 62 to my speakers, relying on my individual mic input to manage EQ and volume, and my Booth Out to manage my signal to my wireless transmitter to my cocktail hour speakers.
-For ceremonies I would rely on direct inputs into my speakers, which for my DXR8 it gave me a little control over things like having a high pass filter, but I wanted far more control, especially in my ceremony setups.
+I had been searching for the ability to keep the look of my systems clean, but to be able to have feature-rich controls at my fingertips.
+Prior to this, I would go directly from my Rane 62 to my speakers.
+Relying on my individual mic input to manage EQ and volume, and my Booth Out to manage my signal to my wireless transmitter to my cocktail hour speakers.
+For ceremonies, I would rely on direct inputs into my speakers.
+For my DXR8 it gave me a little control over things like having a high pass filter, but I wanted far more control.

-Back in September 2014 there were a couple relatively new options on the market that seemed to fit the bill.
-The Behringer X32 Rack which would give the Mobile DJ lot of overkill with 32 channels of inputs and a $1200 price tag meant a hefty investment.
-I mean even in extreme situations you typically would not use more than 8 input channels as a mobile DJ, and that is when doing something extreme like plugging a live band into your setup (which I have done before).
+Back in September 2014, there were a couple of relatively new options on the market.
+The Behringer X32 Rack, which would give the Mobile DJ a lot of overkill.
+It has 32 channels of inputs and a $1200 price tag meant a hefty investment.
+I mean even in extreme situations you typically would not use more than 8 input channels.
 But given the X32’s diminutive 3U rack space size it was very tempting.
 The other new option was the Mackie DL806.
-It’s bigger cousin DL1608 was out for a little but here comes a more “right-sized” solution for a mobile DJ and at $600 the price tag was very reasonable.
-So after some debate I bit the bullet and purchased a DL806.
+It’s bigger cousin DL1608 was out for a little bit but semed a bit overkill.
+So after some debate, I bit the bullet and purchased a Mackie DL806.

 My “Main Box”

 Now I decided to experiment and created a “main box” for both ceremonies and my main rig?
 I purchased an Odyssey FZ1004 slant rack case and added a Mackie DL806/DL1608 rackmount kit.
-The kit itself occupies 9U of space so you still have 1U of space that you can squeeze in a PDU, a panel, or something else in the remaining 1U of space if you wish.
-Mind you that the power cord and the Ethernet cable protrusion on the back side will make it a tight fit.
+The kit itself occupies 9U of space so you still have 1U of space that you can squeeze in a PDU.
+Mind you that the power cord and the Ethernet cable protrusion on the backside will make it a tight fit.

-For the remainder of this “main box” I put together my microphones, wireless transmitter, and wifi router.
+For the remainder of this “main box”, I put together my microphones, wireless transmitter, and wifi router.
 Now being that all of this is in the FZ1004, it isn’t the most lightweight solution.
-The FZ1004 is a bit bulky and some of the parts like the DL806 rackmount kit is very solid but very heavy.
+The FZ1004 is a bit bulky and some of the parts like the DL806 rackmount kit are very solid but quite heavy.

 The short of it is the DL806 was a great investment for me and I think is a great investment for any Mobile DJ.
 The UI of the iOS version of MasterFader is very intuitive and very responsive.
 There is so much control over the individual channels and to the master outputs.
 EQ, Gate, Compression, etc.

-Docked, the response of the controls are spot on.
-Sure, a touch capacity screen will never replace the feeling of a slider, but given the application it’s very very good.
-Over wifi the response is ever so slightly delayed, but makes up with the convenience of portable sound control.
+Docked, the response of the controls is spot on.
+Sure, a touch capacity screen will never replace the feeling of a slider.
+But given the application, it’s very very good.
+Over wifi, the response is ever so slightly delayed but makes up with the convenience of portable sound control.

 My Setup v2.0

-Since my original build I decided for 2015 to buy another DL806 so I could have individual boxes.
-I’ve rethought my overall configuration of the boxes as well.
+Since my original build, I decided for 2015 to buy another DL806 so I could have individual boxes.
 I’ve converted the FZ1004 case into a rolling rack case to make things a bit easier to manage for my primary system.
 I’ve kept the Alto Wireless in this box since I almost always play cocktail hour segment off my primary system.
 If not I have already pre-wired my ceremony setup to accept the Alto box, so it’s literally un-velcro the box from my reception to the ceremony rig, plug in two cables, and go.

-For ceremonies I’ve pressed back into service my Gator GRB-4U rack bag and with a couple modifications, turned that towards my ceremony setup.
+For ceremonies, I’ve pressed back into service my Gator GRB-4U rack bag and with a couple of modifications, turned that towards my ceremony setup.
 I decided to break apart the ceremony setup, opting to keep the DL806 in it’s Mackie bag to shed some weight.
-It’s then a less-than 60 second connection of the mic cables and power.
+It’s then a less-than 60-second connection of the mic cables and power.

-As good as the DL806 is, it could be even better.
-After having this for 9 months there are a couple things that would be awesome to have:
+As good as the Mackie DL806 is, it could be even better.
+After having this for 9 months there are a couple of things that would be awesome to have:

 - An alternative version of the unit that can be a regular rack mount solution.
 You could probably squeeze it into 2U or 3U of space.
 Yes you would lose the docking capabilities, but you would save a lot of space.